-The Sysco Corporation is currently the largest distributor of food service industry products in the world, with twice the market share of its nearest competitor in the U.S. Its trucks can be seen all over the country and beyond, delivering their cargo to restaurants, schools, hospitals, and hotels.
+The Sysco Corporation is currently the largest distributor of food service industry products globally, with twice the market share of its nearest competitor in the U.S. Its trucks can be seen all over the country and beyond, delivering their cargo to restaurants, schools, hospitals, and hotels.

 The Stoddard Firm prides itself on holding large corporations accountable any time they place profits above public safety, and Sysco is no exception.